rogermarlow/devops_demo/README.md

 ` $ vagrant up --provision`

+Check everything is ok with the tests.

+` $ ansible-playbook playbook-test.yaml -i inventory`

 When the three machines are running, log in to each of them in a separate terminal window and tail the logs

 ```